Help working taxpayers get the EITC they've earned. Here, you will find best practices from some of our partners

 - Engage incumbent politicians’ first spouses in communication activities

-Best practices from volunteer and community organizations:
+Best practices from volunteer and community organizations

 - Coordinate with local EITC coalitions